thisislink/dsa/README.md

 Generically this would be n/2^k = 1, where k is the number of searches and 1 is ultimately what we would eventually get n/2^k to equal.

-To find the space complexity, we need to solve for the exponent k: n = 2^k
+To find the time complexity, we need to solve for the exponent k: n = 2^k

 We apply log (multiply log on both sides) to solve an exponential equation, to get rid of the exponent and solve for k.
 This makes the equation: log(N) = log(2^k)